 I’ve taken a long time to arrive at this point.
 There have many twists and turns along the track.
 Sometimes I’ve been in the desert, surviving on bread and raisins, drinking ice-clear water.
-At other times I’ve feasted and been made plump with happiness.
+At other times I’ve feasted, and been plump with happiness.

-My greatest challenges have arisen through the experience of loss of many different kinds.
-While some of these losses and the sorrows have knocked me for six, utterly unseated me, or threatened to do so, other losses have felt more manageable, far less threatening and overwhelming, and I’ve stayed on my feet.
+My greatest challenges have come through the experience of loss of many different kinds.
+While some of these losses and the sorrows they brought me have knocked me for six, utterly unseated me, or threatened to do so, other losses have felt more manageable, far less threatening and overwhelming, and I’ve stayed on my feet.

 A golden thread in my Church work was a deep commitment to the healing ministry of the Church.
 This influenced my daily work in the parishes where I worked.
 Caring for the sick, the lonely and forgotten, the dying and the bereaved formed the bedrock of my service.
 Sadly, the Church seems to have set aside the ancient gift, skill and blessing of the Healing Ministry.
 It was this thread which led me to work in the NHS as a Healthcare Chaplain.
 There, I was able to work at greater depth with people at times of need, of beginnings and of endings.

 Over the last few years I’ve taken my leave of formal Christianity and taken a Shamanic path, one which I find to be utterly joyous, enlivening and deeply relevant to our world’s and our personal needs and distress.
-I undertook a Shamanic Apprenticeship Certificate Course in 2007 and continue to study and grow in an amazing way of life.
+The Shamanic path is the way of balance: within ourselves, and with the outer world in all its manifestations.
+It's a lifelong commitment, always inviting my deeper engagement.

-If you would like an initial conversation about Counselling, Life Coaching, Shamanic Healing and Soul Retrieval then please get in touch with me.
+If you'd like an initial conversation about how Bereavement Counselling and/or Shamanic Healing could help you then please get in touch with me.

 The Shamanic Path